donnamcmaster/mcpik-post-config/README.md

-# mcpik-clcc
+# mcpik-post-config
 WordPress plugin based on Piklist.
-Developed by Donna McMaster for use on Coloma-Lotus Chamber of Commerce (CLCC) websites:
+Developed by Donna McMaster
-- Coloma.com
-- TheAmericanRiver.com

-Supports the following features:
-- directory listings
-- banner ads
-- events calendar

 Configures post types, meta-boxes, and post edit list columns.

-Provides display functions.
+Extend the McPik\_Post\_Config class for each post type.
+See examples in the samples folder.